 Why do they do this?
 Image you thought you were purchasing a property that’s half an acre when its only legally a quarter acre?
 That affects the property value and the price you’re about to pay.
 The way to make sure you are getting value for money is by doing a Land Survey.
 Mortgage companies require this document to provide you with a loan.

 For you to know how much your property is worth, an experienced valuator will go to the property, do an assessment of size and amenities and then calculate the market value based on similar property prices in the area and other factors.
 This is a compulsory exercise if you are obtaining a mortgage, so that the lender knows the true value of the asset that they are giving you a loan for.

 Credit Report Fee

-I suggest anyone taking a mortgage access their free credit report from CRIF or Credit Info.
+I suggest anyone taking a mortgage access their free credit report from CRIF, Credit Info and Credit Information Services, the three credit bureaus in Jamaica.
 If you have been paying your bills late or have previously stopped paying on a loan or credit card, you may hurt your chances to qualify for a mortgage, so take your bill payments seriously.

 It is important to get as many of these documents together as early in the process as you can so applying for the mortgage can be a smooth process, but again, speak with a mortgage representative first on the specific requirements.

 To estimate what the fees would be, input both the total purchase price of the home and the loan amount in the Mortgage Calculator located here: Mortgage Fee Calculator.
 Again, keep in mind that these are estimates and you should always check with your lawyer or mortgage provider for the fees.